Construction Union Wage Rate Index (as of November 2022)

 Each data source is subject to its own errors.
 Since the wage rate data requires very limited editing or imputation, the CUWRI is considered to be statistically reliable at all levels of aggregation.

-The most common non-sampling errors in this survey are processing and response errors.
+The most common non-sampling errors in this survey are processing errors.

 Processing errors can sometimes be the result of human error, given that the processing system is manual.
 Data are double-checked to minimize the risk of error.